Nerwyn/HTPC-UI-UX/README.md

-# HTPC-UI-UX
+# HTPC UI/UX Scripts
-Collection of HTPC UI/UX Skins and Scripts
+A collection of AutoHotKey scripts and Rainmeter Skins to improve Windows UI/UX